 A conviction for criminal harassment may lead to jail time, and a second or subsequent conviction carries a possible state prison sentence.
-Call Spring & Spring today at (617) 513-9444 to speak with an experienced Middlesex County criminal harassment lawyer.
+Call Spring & Spring today at (617) 513-9444 to speak with an experienced Concord criminal harassment lawyer.

 In order to convict a defendant of criminal harassment, the Commonwealth must prove beyond a reasonable doubt that:

 The Supreme Judicial Court has ruled that a “pattern of conduct or series of acts” requires at least three separate incidences.

-There are various defense strategies in criminal harassment cases that a Middlesex County criminal harassment attorney may use.
+There are various defense strategies in criminal harassment cases that a Concord criminal harassment attorney may use.

 The prosecutor is required to prove beyond a reasonable doubt that the defendant maliciously and willfully participated in a series of acts or a pattern of conduct.
 If the defendant was not behaving maliciously or willfully, he or she is not guilty of criminal harassment.
 For example, if a defendant loudly plays a radio every day and the noise seriously alarms a neighbor, the defendant cannot be convicted of criminal harassment unless the Commonwealth proves that he or she maliciously played the radio (to bother the neighbor).